-We have introduced a new elective course "Family Law Practice" in the academic year 2019/20.
-We plan to introduce another new elective course "Legal Practice and Technology" in the academic year 2021/22.
-We are currently going through relevant approval process for this course.
-Given the increasing importance of technology to legal practice, we believe this will be a valuable and popular addition to our elective courses.
+We have introduced a new elective course "Legal Practice and Technology" in the academic year 2021/22.
+Given the increasing importance of technology to legal practice, we believe this is a valuable and popular addition to our elective courses.

 Conclusion